AnyLog-co/documentation/aggregations.md

 | Max             | The Max value processed in the interval.                                                                                                          |
 | Avg             | The Average value processed in the interval.                                                                                                      |

-## Retrieve aggregations by dates
+## Retrieve aggregations by date and time

-The following command retrieve aggregations and represents the date and time for each interval.
+The following command retrieves the intervals summaries by date and time.
 ```anylog
 get aggregations by time where dbms = [dbms name] and table = [table name] and format = [table/json] and function = [function name]
 ```
 Notes:
-* The function can be repeated for multiple functions, and the options are: cunt, min, max, avg.
+* **function name** can be repeated for multiple functions, and the options are: cunt, min, max, avg.
-* If function is not specified, all functions are returned.
+* If a function is not specified, all functions are returned.
 * The default format is 'table'

 Example: